CatalinRizea/My_Resume/README.md

 ## Hello!
 I am Catalin and this is my resume :)

-ceva
-### Markdown
+### Education

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Faculty of Automatic Control and Computers

 ```markdown
 Syntax highlighted code block